Axik0/YOLO3-figures/README.md

 ## Dataset preparation
 ### Image transformations:
 I use Albumentations as my transformation/augmentation framework
-1. Since YOLO image size is 416, I have to resize and convert my 256,256,3 uint8 hwc PIL images to torch dloat chw tensors by default, this transform DEFAULT_TR is built-in
+1. Since YOLO image size is 416, I have to resize and convert my 256,256,3 uint8 hwc PIL images to torch float chw tensors by default, this transform DEFAULT_TR is built-in
-2. To help gradient flow, I use Normalization with actual statistics collected from all 10K images (per-channel mean=[0.641, 0.612, 0.596], std=[0.115, 0.11, 0.11] are also built-in constants)
+2. To help gradient flow, I use Normalization with actual statistics collected from all 10K images, i.e. per-channel mean and std below are built-in constants:
+   - mean = [0.641, 0.612, 0.596]
+   - std = [0.115, 0.11, 0.11]
-4. Since my data is already quite diverse, I don't think I need any augmentations, but still apply ColorJitter and RandomHorizontalFlip to train dataset.
+3. Since my synthetic data is already quite diverse, I don't think I might need any augmentations, but still apply ColorJitter and RandomHorizontalFlip to train dataset.
 There's no technical problem to use any other augmentations since A. transforms images and bboxes altogether

 Unfortunately I can't apply them at once as it requires more than 8Gb of RAM, thus all transformations are applied on the fly (in __getitem__)